enosix/ghac-salesforce-deploy/README.md

-Sure, here is a markdown documentation for the attached GitHub action:

 # Salesforce Deploy GitHub Action

 This GitHub action is designed to create a new Salesforce Scratch org and deploy the provided packages to it.
 It assumes